isomerpages/isomerpages-govtech/pages/international-partnerships.md

 ## Partnerships

-Our multi-prong international partnerships approaches include, inter alia, the following:
+Our multi-pronged international partnerships approaches include, inter alia, the following:

 - **Bilateral:** Hosting foreign delegations keen to learn from our experiences.
-- **Multilateral:**  Engagement of international organizations and governments, and participation in global forums for international cooperation on digital government (United Nations, World Bank, the European Union).
+- **Multilateral:**  Engagement of international organisations and governments, and participation in global forums for international cooperation on Digital Government by the United Nations, the World Bank and the European Union.
-- **Non-Profit Organisations and Civil Societies:** Sharing Singapore’s digital transformation journey of the public sector at platforms such as World Economic Forum.
+- **Non-Profit Organisations and Civil Societies:** Sharing Singapore’s digital transformation journey of the public sector at platforms such as the World Economic Forum.
-- **Knowledge sharing via the Singapore Government Development Portal:** The portal is a repository of detailed information of the products, solutions and guidelines we have developed over the years to support Digital Government transformation.
+- **Knowledge sharing via the Singapore Government Developer Portal:** The portal is a repository of detailed information of the products, solutions and guidelines we have developed over the years to support Digital Government transformation.

 Singapore actively participates in platforms by giving keynote talks and conducting workshops.
 We believe such engagements will serve a much larger community of countries looking to learn about Singapore’ journey.